ardeshireshghi/concise/README.md

 ### Prerequisites

-You need PHP with version higher than 7 in order to use Concise.
+You need PHP with version equal or higher than 7.1 in order to use Concise.

 ```
-PHP >7.0.0
+PHP >7.1
 ```

+On Linux make sure `xml` and `mbstring` PHP modules are installed as well.

 ### Installation